voc/voctomix/voctocore/README.md

 If enabled in Config, the core process offers two formats for most outputs: Raw-Frames in mkv as described above, which should be used to feed recording or streaming processes running on the same machine.
 For the GUI which usually runs on a different computer, they are not suited because of the bandwidth requirements (1920×1080 I420 @25fps = 791 MBit/s).
 For this reason the Servers offers Preview-Ports for each Input and the Main-Mix, which serves the same content, but the video frames there are jpeg compressed, combined with uncompressed S16LE audio and encapsulated in mkv.

 Also, if enabled in Config, another Building-Block is chained after the Main-Mix: the StreamBlanker.
-It is used in Cases when there should be no Stream, for example in Breaks between
+It is used in Cases when there should be no Stream, for example in Breaks between Talks.
+It is sourced from one ASource which usually accepts a Stream of Music-Loop and one or more VSources which usually accepts a "There is currently no Talk"-Loop.
+Because multiple VSources can be configured, one can additionally source a "We are not allowed to Stream this Talk" or any other Loop.
+All Video-Loops are combined with the Audio-Loop and can be selected from the GUI.

 ## Block-Level Diagram
 ````